DavidVasilev1/CSAsite/_posts/2023-09-13-frq-minilab.md

 }
 ```

-For the second object, `containsDuplicate()`, I created two loops once again similar to the loops in `getColumn()`, this time checking to see if there are duplicate values in the same array.
+For the second method, `containsDuplicate()`, I created two loops once again similar to the loops in `getColumn()`, this time checking to see if there are duplicate values in the other arrays.
 There is a situation where there could be a duplicate value found because it checks itself but to avoid that, we set the second loop value to always be the next value in the array, not the same, with `in j = i + 1`.
 In summary, we check to see if the value chosen is the same as all other values in the array, and if it isn't, then we return a boolean that states there are no duplicate values in the array.

 ```java